preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 If it's needed to upgrade a feature for a Community App, you go here.
 You also go here to activate or remove a feature.

 .. image:: publishing-apps-app-features-community-611.png

-Note that available features are the same for all different types of apps.
-That's why "Project site" is available here, although it's most likely not applicable in a communities site.

 Pending Approval
 *****************